benjamerc/spring-security-demo/README.md

 - DTO–Entity mapping with MapStruct.
 - Unit and integration testing with JUnit 5, Mockito, @DataJpaTest, @WebMvcTest, @SpringBootTest, MockMvc, and TestRestTemplate (145 tests in total: 99 unit tests and 46 integration tests).
 - Configuration via environment variables (.env) and Docker Compose for a reproducible environment.
-- Passwords are hashed using BCrypt, and refresh tokens are hashed using SHA-256 for security.
+- Passwords hashed using BCrypt and refresh tokens hashed using SHA-256 for security.
+- CORS configuration (using ALLOWED_ORIGINS environment variable).

 ## Endpoints